If you gave birth to your first child in 2016, chances are this New Year's Eve is going to look very different than last year.

-Unless you can spend a fortune on a babysitter or have a family member in town who is willing to watch the baby, you might be staying in to watch Anderson Cooper ring in the New Year in Times Square.
-Don't fret because most new parents are in this position.
-To spice things up, plan a fun menu to cook together with your hubby or have some board games to play during the commercials.
+Unless you can spend a fortune on a babysitter or have a family member in town who is willing to watch the baby, you might be staying in to watch Ryan Seacrest ring in the New Year in Times Square.
+To be real, most new parents are in this position.
+You can spice things up by planning a fun menu to cook together with your significant other or have some board games to play during the commercials.

 If you have enough space at your home, there's no better time to have some close friends and their babies over for a classic slumber party.
-You can order pizza or host a potluck dinner.
-When the kids go to sleep, you can break open the champagne.
+Order pizza or host a potluck dinner, and when the kids go to sleep, you can pop open the champagne.
 The beauty of a slumber party is that no one has to worry about transportation when the festivities come to a close.

 Some babies can tolerate a short time in public without too much fussing.
 Plan an early dinner well before bedtime.
-You could also find a holiday event that is not overly long and slightly more mellow.
-Try to give your baby a nap, clean diaper and food right before the outing so she is content when you go.
+You can also find a day-time holiday event that is not overly long and slightly more mellow — lots of local parks usually have events that go on during the daylight.
+Try to give your baby a nap, clean diaper and food right before the outing so they are content when you go.

-If you really want to go out to a party, consider bringing your little one with you.
+If you really, really want to go out to a party, consider bringing your little one with you.
 This depends on what kind of party you'll be attending, of course.
-A loud, raging soiree is not an option, obviously.
-But it's acceptable to bring your baby to a gathering at a friend's home where there will be food, drinks and celebration.
-Just make sure your baby won't mind being around strangers and will stay happy for the most part.
-It's a big plus if the host has a secluded area where you can lay your baby down early.
-No one wants to ring in the New Year with a screaming baby.
+A loud, raging soiree is not an option, but it's acceptable to bring your baby to a gathering at a friend's home where there will be food, drinks and celebration.
+It's a big plus if the host has a secluded area where you can lay your baby down early — no one really wants to ring in the New Year with a screaming baby.